jeffrimko/Qprompt/doc/source/index.rst

     Menu(func1, func2, func3).show()

 Additionally, menus can be searched with fzf by entering `/` at the prompt.
-This features uses the excellent `iterfzf library by dahlia <https://github.com/dahlia/iterfzf>`_.
+This feature uses the excellent `iterfzf library by dahlia <https://github.com/dahlia/iterfzf>`_.
 Example of the menu fzf search feature:

 .. image:: ../demos/menu_fzf_demo.gif